Skip to content

 If you wield more economic strength, your quality of life is increased, and we chase quality of life in the way that our ancestors chased survival.

-With technological improvements, we can achieve a higher quality of life with less economic inputs.
-Eg, A single farmer used to feed 100 people.
-Now that farmer can feed 10,000. .
-The economics JM Keynes famously predicted in the 1930's that we would only need to work 4 hours by the year 1965 .
-That didn't happen.
-The consensus seems to be that our desire for higher quality of life kept us working hard.
+With technological improvements, we can achieve a higher quality of life with fewer economic inputs.
+For example, in the 1930s, a single farmer could feed only 4 people; today, that same farmer feeds about 170.
+The economist John Maynard Keynes famously predicted in 1930 that by the year 2030, we would only need to work 15 hours a week.
+That hasn't happened.
+The consensus is that our rising standard of living and consumer desires have kept us working just as hard as before.

 The book serves as a field guide, so I won't dwell on big topics like social upheaval.
 I'll make a few short recommendations:

 There's satisfaction from leadership in general.
-A social proof that what your vision is worth realizing, when someone else is willing to help you bring it to fruition.
-A social connection with another human, like nature's neurochemical reward for the kind of cooperation that has gotten our species so far.
+You get social proof: When someone else willing to help you actualize your vision they must have seen value in it.
+A social connection with another human gives you a shot of nature's neurochemical reward for the cooperation that carried our species this far.
 Further, the Power Pillars above are each contributors to overall life satisfaction.
 For example, if you are more free you are more able to choose activities that make you happy.
 But let's appreciate the thing itself:

 Leading bots is fun.
 It's satisfying.